BenAHammond/react-stateful/README.md

 #### Parameters

 - `name: string` - URL parameter key
-- `searchParams` - Any object that either:
+- `params` - URL parameters object that either:
   - Implements `get(key: string): string | null` (like URLSearchParams)
-  - Is a plain object with string values
+  - Is a plain object with string or string array values
 - `defaultValue?: T` - Optional default value when parameter is not present

 #### Returns